en

 Find the Sharepoint view name

-2. In your DSS list dataset, tick Show advanced parameters, and write the name of the view in the View name section
+2. In your Dataiku list dataset, tick Show advanced parameters, and write the name of the view in the View name section

 Export data back to SharePoint Online